 Coconut Oil Fudge

-- In a food processor or high speed blender, add all ingredients and process until very smooth, pausing and scraping the walls once or twice.
+- In a food processor or high speed blender, add bananas, melted coconut oil, cacao powder and process until very smooth, pausing and scraping the walls once or twice.

 - Remove from the freezer, let thaw about 5 minutes and cut into 16 squares.

 - Store: Freeze cut up fudge in an airtight container for up to 3 months.
 When ready to eat, remove as many pieces as desired, warm up on a counter for 5-10 minutes to just enough to soften a bit and enjoy!

 - Does fudge have banana taste?
 Yes, this coconut oil fudge recipe does have a banana taste.

 - Can I replace bananas with something else?
 Unfortunately not.
 They make the base of this recipe.

 - Can I use any other oil?
 No, coconut oil is the only oil that can solidify.